Antarctica & Arctic

 a Destinations d > West Coast USA > Western Explorer

-12 hotel nights in 3 star twin share accommodation, all transportation by private vehicle and 4WD in Monument Valley, services of a professional tour leader and free wi-fi in your vehicle.
-Please note group size a maximum 13 people, all meals paid locally.
+11 hotel nights in 3-star twin share accommodation, all transportation by private vehicle, services of a professional tour leader and free wi-fi in your vehicle.
+Please note: group size a maximum 13 people, all meals paid locally.

-A medley of man-made and natural wonders, are on full display on this popular tour of Western USA.
-Las Vegas Boulevard, Yosemite Valley and the Grand Canyon, are rivaled only by the power and beauty of the Navajo's sacred Monument Valley.
-Hike under the world's largest sandstone cliffs at Zion Canyon, marvel at Antelope Slot Canyon (2015 only), swim in the clear blue waters of Lake Powell and gaze upon the ever-changing colours of Bryce Canyon.
+Yosemite Valley and the Grand Canyon are rivalled only by the power and beauty of the Navajo's sacred Monument Valley.
+Hike under the world's largest sandstone cliffs at Zion Canyon, observe strange landscapes in Death Valley, and gaze upon the ever-changing colours of Bryce Canyon.
 Adventure awaits around every corner in the most geographically diverse region of the United States.

 Back to West Coast USA Tours